Bramhall North (Stockport electoral ward)

 Bramhall North is an electoral ward in the Metropolitan Borough of Stockport.
 It elects three Councillors to Stockport Metropolitan Borough Council using the first past the post electoral method, electing one Councillor every year without election on the fourth.

 It covers the northern part of Bramhall and includes Bramhall Station to the south of the ward.
 The ward contains Bramhall High School and four local primary schools.

-Together with Bramhall South, Cheadle and Gatley, Cheadle Hulme North, Cheadle Hulme South, Heald Green and Stepping Hill Wards it makes up the Cheadle Parliamentary Constituency.
+Together with the Bramhall South, Cheadle and Gatley, Cheadle East & Cheadle Hulme North, Cheadle Hulme South, Heald Green and Norbury & Woodsmoor wards it makes up the Cheadle Parliamentary Constituency.

 Councillors

-Bramhall North electoral ward is represented in Westminster by Mary Robinson MP for Cheadle.
+Bramhall North electoral ward is represented in Westminster by Tom Morrison MP for Cheadle.

-The ward is represented on Stockport Council by three councillors: Frankie Singleton (Lib Dem), Alanna Vine (Ind), and Linda Holt (Con).
-Cllr Vine was elected as a Conservative but was suspended from the party on 13 July 2022 due to racist social media posts; she was subsequently expelled on 13 September 2022.
+The ward is represented on Stockport Council by three councillors: Mark Jones (Lib Dem), Suzanne Wyatt (Lib Dem), and Alex Wynne (Lib Dem).